nrlchow/Kidnapped-Vehicle-Project/README.md

 ## Project Introduction
-My robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
+My vehicle kidnapped and transported to a new location!
+Luckily it had a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project I am implementing a 2 dimensional particle filter in C++.
-My particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step my filter will also get observation and control data.
+In this project I implemented a 2 dimensional particle filter in C++.
+My particle filter was given a map and some initial localization information (analogous to what a GPS would have provided).
+At each time step my filter also got observation and control data.

 # Implementing the Particle Filter

+Cumulative mean weighted error: x 0.368289 y 0.383852 yaw 0.0121981 Runtime (sec): 0.590402
+Success!
+Your particle filter passed!

 The directory structure of this repository is as follows: